 Understanding that your crisis did not happen overnight, but that you took some time to dig your own grave is vital because then you understand that you will not magically solve your problem in one moment.

 Psychologically wise, it is of tremendous importance that you make peace with feeling like crap for a while.
 Being ok with not being ok is a decision that will ultimately keep your edge.

 Often situations that cause us pain and discomfort are momentarily unchangeable.

 What you can change, however, is your attitude towards your problems.
 You can decide how you deal with unsolvable problems.

 Give your fear and anxiety some room.
 Write down what you hate about your situation, what you fear, and what you blame yourself for.

 Liberate your true self by writing everything down that bothers you.

 The second word that my mentor told me to remember was endurance.

-Succesful people are crazy.
-Their radical way of conquouring the world in their niche comes with a tremendous price.
-I have not yet met a person who was succesful on a global level who had any resemblance to work life balance.
+Successful people are crazy.
+Their radical way of conquering the world in their niche comes with a great price.
+I have not yet met a person who was successful on a global level, and who had any resemblance of a work-life balance.

-It seems that ultra succesful people dont chase happiness as much as normal people.
-So fall in love with the process.
-Come to terms with pain.
-Accept that training hard, studing, working a lot sucks.
-But if your goal at the end of the tunnel outweights your struggle, you can endure the road that leads you there.
+It seems that ultra-successful people do not chase happiness as much as ordinary people.
+So, fall in love with the process.
+Come to terms with the pain.
+Accept that training hard, studying, and working a lot sucks.
+But, if your goal at the end of the tunnel outweighs your struggle, you can endure the road that leads you there.